Airlines' struggle with rising fuel costs and weak business

 Southwest Airlines Co

-) also nudged up 0.1% year over year in August on the back of 160
+) also nudged down 2.1% year over year in September on the back of

-capacity.
-The company expects PRASM to increase 2-3% year over year
+expects PRASM to increase 2-3% year over year for September.
+The

-for August.
-The Zacks Consensus estimates for this year and the
+Zacks Consensus Estimates for this year and the next have decreased

 The discounted U.S. airline